IrfanUruchi/Llama-3.1-8B-Computer-Networks-LLM/README.md

 model = AutoModelForCausalLM.from_pretrained(model_dir)
 tokenizer = AutoTokenizer.from_pretrained(model_dir)

-# You may need to change if you have diffrent GPU brand like if you have Apple M series, AMD ,Intel
+# You may need to change if you have diffrent GPU brand like if you have Apple M series of chips, AMD or Intel
 device = "cuda" if torch.cuda.is_available() else "cpu" print(f"Using device: {device}")